giantswarm/releases/aws/v16.4.2/README.md

 # :zap: Giant Swarm Release v16.4.2 for AWS :zap:

-Security hardening of app-operator to tighten RBAC permissions as well as honoring write contexts more accurately.
+This release provides security hardening of app-operator to tighten RBAC permissions as well as honoring write contexts more accurately.

 ## Change details